DanielOaks/mlpds/_data_scripts/README.md

 ## Attribution

-The characters and character images are collected from the MLP FiM Fandom Wiki and their contributors, and used under CC-BY-SA.
+The characters and character images are collected from the MLP FiM Fandom Wiki and G5 MLP Fandom Wiki and their contributors, and used under CC-BY-SA.
 Please feel free to use the json files and collection of associated images of these characters under CC-BY-SA as well!!